-MACRICKS Germantown Middle School MA Option 1: FICTION Summer Reading Choice Board choose THREE of the following activities and complete them (digitally or on paper) before the start of school.
+Option 1: FICTION Summer Reading Choice Board

+If you choose Heat, Walk Two Moons, or A Wrinkle in Time from the 8th-grade summer reading list, then choose THREE of the following activities and complete them (digitally or on paper) before the start of school.
 You may create your own format or look online for an appropriate template to use.